 Secondly, Hannah-Jones’ characterization of the Founders as pro-slavery in her introduction is likewise a slander.
 In the words of C. Bradley Thompson’s America’s Revolutionary Mind, his scholarly study of the Founders’ attitudes: “Not a single revolutionary leader ever publicly praised slavery as a positive good.
 Benjamin Franklin, speaking as president of the Pennsylvania Society of Promoting the Abolition of Slavery, described slavery as ‘an atrocious debasement of human nature.’
 George Washington, a slaveholder, told a friend, ‘There is not a man living, who wishes more sincerely than I do to see a plan adopted for the abolition of [slavery].’
 At the Constitutional Convention in 1787, James Madison told his colleagues, ‘We have seen the mere distinction of color made in the most enlightened period of time, a ground of the most oppressive dominion ever exercised by man over man.’”

 Hannah-Jones’ claim that the Founders led a revolution to protect slavery is also transparently false.
 The year 1787 saw the passing of the Northwest Ordinance, which established settlement of the region that would become Ohio, Indiana, Illinois, Michigan and Wisconsin.
 It was a geographical area as large as the existing 13 states.
-Article IV outlawed slavery in this unsettled land.
+The Ordinance outlawed slavery in this unsettled land.

 Inspired by their commitment to equality and liberty, the American Founders immediately began dismantling the institution of slavery in the northern states, which were soon referred to as the “Free States,” a process completed by 1804.